 Do I earn CEUs by attending?

-Yes.
-For 2017, ClickerExpo received CEU accreditation from the Certification Council for Professional Dog Trainers (CCPDT), the International Association of Animal Behavior Consultants (IAABC), (RACE) , and Karen Pryor Academy (KPA).
+Yes!
+ClickerExpo has received CEU accreditation from the Certification Council for Professional Dog Trainers (CCPDT), the International Association of Animal Behavior Consultants (IAABC), the American Association of Veterinary State Boards (RACE) , and Karen Pryor Academy (KPA).

 In 2018, attendees at ClickerExpo can earn the following credits:

 - 19 CPDT-KA CEUs (or approximately 6 per day)—These credits are for Certified Trainers